SaranDev0/software-demov1.0/README.md

-Its a demo program to check you serial port output.
+1.Its a demo program to check you serial port output.
-It supports microcontroller mainly(Arduino,ESP,STM).
+2.It supports microcontroller mainly(Arduino,ESP,STM).
-It also helps in uploding hex file in microcontroller.
+3.It also helps in uploding hex file in microcontroller.
-It also has date and time function for accurate output monitoring.
+4.It also has date and time function for accurate output monitoring.
-It also has program counter.
+5.It also has program counter.
 Note: Its not professional build its a demo made for just testing serial port.